walder/Skynet-IADS/skynet-iads-source/README_source.md

 ![Mission Editor IADS Setup](/images/iads-setup.png)

 ## Preparing a SAM site
-There may be only be **one SAM site per group**.
-More than one SAM site per group will result in Skynet no being able to control a single SAM site.
+There may be only be **one type of SAM site per group**.
+More than one type of SAM site per group will result in Skynet no being able to properly controll the group.
 Also please refrain from from adding units to the SAM group that are not required for the SAM like trucks, tanks and soldiers.
 The skill level you set on a SAM group is retained by Skynet.
 Make sure you name the **SAM site group** in a consistent manner with a prefix e.g. 'SAM-SA-2'.
 ![Mission Editor add SAM site](/images/add-sam-site.png)